 I am convinced that advanced data analytics lies at the heart of this.
 Now, more than ever, we need to be able to model the impact of delays on our portfolio, conduct scenario analysis, share our experiences of the impact of emergent risk, understand supply-chain dynamics and maintain critical capacity.
 We need to move beyond the world of spreadsheets.

->

-> APM’s recent Salary Survey found that 60 per cent of project professionals are using data analytics to some extent in their work.
+APM’s 2020 Salary Survey found that 60 per cent of project professionals are using data analytics to some extent in their work.
 And momentum is building via the Project Data Analytics Community, a non-profit community offering designed to share best practice on leveraging data within a project, programme and portfolio environment.
 Nearly 6,000 people have now joined this initiative.

->

-> In wider society, we have seen the positive impact of community, with people working selflessly to combat the effect of the coronavirus.
+In wider society, we have seen the positive impact of community, with people working selflessly to combat the effect of the coronavirus.
 If we want to transform how we deliver projects, we need a similar approach.
 But we all need to recognise that our professional futures will look very different.
 We need to disrupt or be disrupted.

 We need case studies where innovators are using data science to significantly impact project out-turn.
 These are emerging, but we need many more.
 We need to experiment, but in a coordinated way that pools our collective resources to map the way ahead.